Women's Volleyball - Coaches

 In addition to her commitment to collegiate volleyball, Stegall has worked to enhance the development of young volleyball players.
 She was involved with N3 Volleyball Club from 2005-2007, and currently works with Atlantic Coast Juniors.

 Stegall moved to Daytona Beach in 2007 when husband Randy accepted the position as head baseball coach at Embry-Riddle.
-The Stegalls reside in DeLand, Fl, with their two children Sarah and Ashtyn.
+The Stegalls reside in DeLand, Fl, with their three children Sarah, Ashtyn, and Brady.